aantron/ocaml.org/data/planet/psellos/ocaml-on-ios-7-simulator-progress-report.md

   <p><code>ld: warning: could not create compact unwind for _caml_curry4_2_app</code></p>
 </blockquote>

-<p>I believe this happens because the OCaml code generator doesn&rsquo;t generate metadata to support &ldquo;compact unwind.&rdquo; This is something I know nothing about.
-I could learn, but if you, reader, know something about it I&rsquo;d be very happy to get some help.</p>
+<p>I believe this happens because the OCaml code generator doesn’t generate metadata to support “compact unwind.”
+This is something I know nothing about.
+I could learn, but if you, reader, know something about it I’d be very happy to get some help.</p>

 <p>For now, things seem to work if you turn off compact unwind with the following undocumented linker flag:</p>